murielle-beaulieu/hangman/README.md

 - The game should keep track of which letters have been 'guessed' already.
 - The game should provide a win or loss message depending on the outcome
 - There should be some functionality to play again.
+---

-  Purpose of project: 2nd Nology project, consolidation of Javascript concepts JavaScript, SCSS/Sass, HTML
+  Purpose of project: 2nd Nology project, consolidation of Javascript concepts.
+  Using JavaScript, SCSS/Sass, HTML.

 ---

 ## Build Steps